PartlySaneStudios/partly-sane-skies/docs/pages/commands.md

 ### Description

-Using a users SkyBlock join date and nethworth, the SanityCheck will calculate how sane you are.
+Using a users SkyBlock join date and networth, the SanityCheck will calculate how sane you are.

 </details>